ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 >
 > — Brett Kolodny, Full stack engineer, MEW

-## A Complete Example: From Simple to Sophisticated
+## An Example: From Simple to Sophisticated

 To illustrate how Ash grows with your application, let's start with a simple blog post resource and see how extensions enhance it: